Chrome Management (puppeteer)

 self.logger.put(`Attempt #${attempt}`);

-// navigate to the page specified in the request
+// navigate to the page specified in the query

 await page.goto(set.query);